WEDO: Executive Director

 A feminist, environmental activist & Executive Director of WEDO, Bridget specializes in policy advocacy, research and movement building at the intersection of gender equality, women’s rights and environment/climate justice.
 For several years, she has been particularly focused on integrating gender equality into the decisions and outcomes of the United Nations Framework Convention on Climate Change (UNFCCC).
 In addition, Bridget serves as the co-Focal Point of the Women and Gender Constituency, which supports the political participation of women’s rights advocates into the climate process.
 Prior to WEDO, Bridget worked at LEAD International coordinating a global network of environmental leaders and conducting leadership training.
 She obtained a Masters from the London School of Economics in Gender, Development and Globalization, where the focus of her research was on eco-feminism, strategic essentialism and its deployment in literature and policy, as well as a Bachelors in International Policy.
 Through this work and study, Bridget has also spent time completing on site practicum on a wide variety of development issues in several countries: renewable energy infrastructure in Beijing, global health issues in Tunisia, disaster risk and resilience in Bangkok, and women’s economic development in Costa Rica.
 She has been and is currently engaged in a number of local and international climate activist groups, as well as a feminist writing collective.

-WEDO: Senior Program Manager
+WEDO: Senior Manager, Policy

 Tara Daniel

-As Program Manager, Tara supports WEDO through working with the Women Delegates Fund, the Women Demand ‘Gender Just’ Climate Finance program, and the Women and Gender Constituency.
+Tara supports WEDO through working with the Women Delegates Fund, the Women Demand ‘Gender Just’ Climate Finance program, and the Women and Gender Constituency.
 Tara‘s interdisciplinary background, including dual Master’s degrees in Sustainable Development and Conservation Biology (M.S.) and Public Policy (M.P.P.) from the University of Maryland, reflects her passion for integrating social and ecological justice.
 While in D.C., she coordinated courses for international conservation practitioners with the Smithsonian Conservation Biology Institute.
 As a Global Health Corps fellow, building a movement for health equity based on the fundamental recognition of health as a human right, she worked on health policy and planning for the city of Newark, New Jersey, drawing from her experience leading Tennessee’s Medicaid implementation of the federal program promoting the meaningful use of electronic health records.
 With the IUCN/SSC African Elephant Specialist Group, based in Nairobi, Tara worked with multiple stakeholders to improve systems to produce accurate and insightful data to inform conservation decision-making.
 She has also enjoyed working as a consultant with various nonprofit organizations to promote the strategic alignment of their activities and outcomes.

 Mara Dolan